Hieratikos/EarthquakeMap/README.md

 # EarthquakeMap
-Data Visualization exercise for a Coursera class
+Data Visualization exercise for a Coursera class.
 It's just an applet.